-BRP Group, Inc. is offering shares of its Class A common stock.
+BRP Group, Inc. is offering 16,400,000 shares of its Class A common stock.
 This is our initial public offering and no public market exists for our Class A common stock.
-We anticipate that the initial public offering price of our Class A common stock will be between \$ and \$ per share.
+We anticipate that the initial public offering price of our Class A common stock will be between \$14.00 and \$16.00 per share.

-We will use all of the net proceeds we receive from this offering to purchase new membership interests of Baldwin Risk Partners, LLC, which we refer to as "LLC Units," from Baldwin Risk Partners, LLC and to purchase LLC Units from Baldwin Insurance Group Holdings, LLC, or BIGH, an entity controlled by Lowry Baldwin, our Chairman, and from The Villages Invesco, LLC, or Villages Invesco.
+We will use all of the net proceeds we receive from this offering to purchase new membership interests of Baldwin Risk Partners, LLC, which we refer to as "LLC Units," from Baldwin Risk Partners, LLC and to purchase LLC Units from Lowry Baldwin, our Chairman, and from The Villages Invesco, LLC, or Villages Invesco, one of our significant shareholders.
 No public market exists for the LLC Units.
-The purchase price for each LLC Unit will be equal to the initial public offering price of our Class A common stock.
-We intend to cause Baldwin Risk Partners, LLC to use the net proceeds it receives from us in connection with this offering as described in "Use of proceeds."
-Baldwin Risk Partners, LLC will not receive any proceeds from the sale of LLC Units by BIGH and Villages Invesco to us.
+The purchase price for each LLC Units will be equal to the initial public offering price of our Class A common stock.
+We will cause Baldwin Risk Partners, LLC to use the proceeds from the sale of LLC Units to BRP Group, Inc. as follows: (i) to pay fees and expenses of approximately \$4.9 million in connection with this offering and the Reorganization Transactions; (ii) to repay \$77.5 million of our outstanding borrowings under our Villages Credit Agreement (as defined herein), which is all of the outstanding borrowings under the Villages Credit Agreement and (iii) for general corporate purposes, such as for working capital and for potential strategic acquisitions of, or investments in, other businesses or technologies that we believe will complement our current business and expansion strategies.
+See "Use of proceeds.
+Baldwin Risk Partners, LLC will not receive any proceeds from the sale of LLC Units by Lowry Baldwin, our Chairman, and Villages Invesco to us.